 2. Seattle, Washington

 Despite its reputation as one of the rainiest cities in the country, Seattle doesn’t actually receive that much precipitation.
 In fact, the Emerald City receives less precipitation each year than New York City, Washington, D.C., Houston and Atlanta—Seattle’s 38.6 inches of precipitation annually doesn’t even crack the top ten for major U.S. cities.

 No, what sets Seattle apart (meteorologically at least) is the darkness.
-It is the northernmost major city in the continental U.S., which means that in the winter the sun rises later and sets earlier.
+It is the northernmost major city in the contiguous U.S., which means that in the winter the sun rises later and sets earlier.
 Even when the sun is up, it’s probably behind clouds: according to the NOAA, Seattle has clear skies just 28% of the time from November to February, the lowest rate of any city in the U.S.